 We are passionate about supporting local women and understand that it can feel like a whole new world, from understanding the different surgical techniques, to managing HRT.
 This means that we are able to support each other locally, often having experience of the same surgeons and hospitals.
 Between us all, we have a huge array of experience that we can share, to help ladies feel less isolated, better informed and more empowered to make the right choices for them

-This group was inspired by the late Caroline Langman who was a Specialist Nurse to whom we are all grateful to.
+This group was inspired by the late Caroline Langman who was a Clinical Nurse Specialist in Genetics, to whom we are all grateful to.
 She recognised the need for supporting women and raising awareness when it was still a fairly new discovery.
 Caroline was passionate about what she did and more than generous with her time to support women with the BRCA gene mutation.
 We know that she would have been very proud to see our group flourish and continue the good work she started.

 To keep the group safe and secure, all that we ask is that ladies meet the criteria which is being diagnosed as BRCA1/2 positive, live in Kent, England and are over 18.